Presents and Toys for Young Children

 A boy crawling behind the light up musical turtle with a phone with numbers on its back.

 Musical Crawling Turtle: Press the little tortoise button and it will move, nod its head, and play songs and music with LED light!
 It will attract your baby to chase and crawl.
-Perfect for babies to develop gross motor skills and learn how to control large muscles which enable walking and body balance when playing.
+This is perfect for babies to develop gross motor skills and learn how to control large muscles which enable walking and body balance when playing.
 On both sides of the turtle, the toy is specially designed with rotating beads to practice finger dexterity.
 Delightful songs and soft light can help the baby fall to asleep.

 A green and blue sit and spin with light up alphabet and colored buttons on the top.